Marriage

 Last third of the night is best.
 Or pray between Maghrib and Isha.
 Don't pray at the 3 forbidden times.

 You can perform Istikhara multiple times for the same matter until you feel confident about your decision.
-Some scholars recommend praying it for seven consecutive days, while others suggest continuing until you receive clarity.
+Some scholars recommend praying it for seven consecutive days.

 You may feel a sense of peace and inclination toward a particular choice.